SpenceKonde/DxCore/megaavr/extras/Ref_Clocks.md

 #include <util/delay.h> -  there is no timekeeping in onPreMain

 void onPreMain() {
-  openDrainFast(LED_BUILTIN,LOW); //As discused in digital I/O reference, this is currently also the cheap trick to change direction with fastDigitalIO.
+  openDrainFast(LED_BUILTIN,LOW); //As discussed in digital I/O reference, this is currently also the cheap trick to change direction with fastDigitalIO.
   _delay_ms(500*4/24); // F_CPU is #defined globally, but init is the first part of main.
 This is running before that so you need to use the builtin avr delay functions. digitalWrite(LED_BUILTIN, CHANGE); // now it's high _delay_ms(500*4/24); // F_CPU is #defined globally, but init is the first part of main.
 This is running before that so you need to use the builtin avr delay functions.